3d-pli/SLIX/doc/SLIX/toolbox.md

     Returns
     -------
-    NumPy array with the positions of all detected peak positions.
+    NumPy array with the positions of all detected peaks.

 `all_peaks(line_profile, cut_edges=True)`